sachin-droisys/fuzzy-octo-computing-machine/README.md

 6. Run the service application using F5 or command line argument.

-7. Open the Postman and upload the Unit Test collection file from import option.
+7. Open the Postman and upload the Integration Test collection file from import option.

 8. Run all integration test case collection to get the test summary.